loveencounterflow/coffeenode-chr/README.md

     文 3 0x6587
     龜 4 0x9f9c

-Like in an X-ray, we see that the string now holds *five* codepoints, in spite of there being only *four* characters, as in the previous one.
-The first two codepoints are rendered with the Unicode Replacement Character (which itself—confusingly—has a codepoint, `0xffd`; in essence, all codepoints deemed illegal are mapped to `0xfffd` at some point on their way through the output pipeline), as they are *no legal codepoints* when occurring without a suitable partner.
+Like in an X-ray, we see that the string now holds *five* positions, in spite of there being only *four* characters, as in the previous one.
+The first two units are rendered with the Unicode Replacement Character (which itself—confusingly—has a codepoint, `0xffd`; in essence, all codepoints deemed illegal are mapped to `0xfffd` at some point on their way through the output pipeline), as they are *no legal codepoints* when occurring without a suitable partner.

 > The astute reader will notice a conundrum here: we've just proven that the character `𤕣` is stored as two
-> codepoints in JavaScript, rather than one.
+> units in JavaScript, rather than one.
 Still, we managed to get it from an UTF-8 encoded sourcefile
 > through the runtime and back out onto the console correctly—shouldn't JavaScript's treatment have
 > destroyed the character by splitting it up?
 The answer is: Yes, that should have happened, and it is
 > indeed what did happen in NodeJS versions prior to 7.7 (i believe), and also in earlier versions of